 Technology is everywhere.
 It is intertwined in our daily lives so when technology is used in a relevant way in the classroom, it opens up opportunities of the learning process making it more accessible, flexible and interesting.
-We strive to make classrooms for our students a fun and engaging place where learning is great pleasure every day.
+We strive to make classrooms for our students a fun and engaging place where learning is a great pleasure every day.

 The European School believes that to meet the challenges of always-evolving high-tech society, educators need to develop multiple forms of computer and information literacy to help improve education.

-As part of this goal, European School uses various digital media to enhance teaching and learning in the classroom and in online environment: desktop computers (PC and Mac), laptop computers, E-mail, Social Networking (Skype/Facebook/Twitter), presentation programs, Google, Microsoft Education tools, Dropbox, Projectors, Smart Boards, etc. The School provides full wireless connection across the campus and ICT integrated classrooms to support learning with digitally connected devices.
+As part of this goal, European School uses various digital media to enhance teaching and learning in the classroom and in online environment: desktop computers (PC and Mac), laptop computers, E-mail, Social Networking (Skype/Facebook/Twitter), presentation programs, Google, Microsoft Education tools, Dropbox, Projectors, Smart Boards, etc. The School provides a fully wireless connection across the campus and ICT integrated classrooms to support learning with digitally connected devices.

 Why Educational Technology?

 Today, more than ever, the role of educational technology in teaching is of the greatest importance because the educational technology allows the teacher to determine how to best integrate technology with a variety of learning methods that would be effective for every student in the classroom.